 When first landing on your website’s homepage, prospective clients will be on the hunt for your value proposition.
 As your unique selling point (USP), the value proposition should be the first thing that visitors see when clicking on your website link.
 Whether in just a sentence or a short paragraph, it is essential that you instantly draw prospective clients in by articulating exactly what you do, who you can do it for, and what makes you the best choice.

-As an independent consultant, I have found that it is essential to show your face on your website to stand out in a sea of qualified competition.
-Therefore, I have incorporated a slideshow of pictures, videos, and graphics to immediately connect with visitors as well as communicate the value of my services.
+As an independent consultant, it’s essential to show your face on your website to stand out in a sea of qualified competition.
+It’s a good idea to incorporate a slideshow of pictures, videos, and graphics to immediately connect with visitors as well as communicate the value of your services.

 2. Pick a user-friendly website design

 Like any other site floating in cyberspace, it is important for a consultant’s website to be designed with the user in mind.
-Rather than dwell on what looks good aesthetically, make sure you take into consideration how your prospective clients will actually use your website.
-I wholeheartedly recommended Jimdo for building websites or blogs because there are tons of great templates available for even the most design-illiterate.
+Rather than focus on a flashy design, make sure you take into consideration how your prospective clients will actually use your website.
+Jimdo is one of the best website builders for consulting businesses because you don’t have to design it yourself or pick from a million templates.
+The intelligent system puts all the pieces together for you in a modern, sleek design, so it’s perfect for even the most design illiterate.

-On my site, I kept my top navigation simple and direct, so that it’s easy for people to find what they need: Home, About Me, Testimonials, Services, Blog, and Contact.
-Another helpful design hint is to highlight your website’s links to colors like red or orange because these colors clearly tell people to take action.
+On most independent website consulting examples, you’ll see that they keep the top navigation bar simple and direct, so that it’s easy for people to find what they need: Home, About Me, Testimonials, Services, Blog, and Contact.

 3. Deliver informative, client-focused content

-Of course, one of the best ways to deliver this high-quality original content is by creating blog posts that are continuously added to your website’s feed.
-Take this opportunity to give clients a glimpse of your personality, sense of humor, and the overall culture of your practices.
+Of course, one of the best ways to do this is to write high-quality original content for your website, either on your web pages or in blog posts.
+Take this opportunity to give clients a glimpse of your personality, sense of humor, and the way you approach problems—this will give them a sneak preview of what it’s like to hire you as a consultant.

-Also, engage your visitors in the content even more by transforming it into an infographic.
-Infographics are a great way to communicate solid content in a way that is visually appealing and easy to understand.
+You can also engage your visitors in the content even more by transforming it into an infographic.
+Infographics are a great way to communicate ideas in a way that is visually appealing and easy to understand.
 Even if you don’t have design skills, you can use tools like Canva or PiktoChart to build your own graphics.
+You can also create your own icons and edit photos, even if you don’t have Photoshop.

 4. Make it easy to interact and get in touch